 - Obtain your s106 agreement

 - Obtain a RICS red book open market rental valuation

 - Appoint a letting agent to advertise on Rightmove, Zoopla or Open Rent

 - Fill in a lettings notice

 What Cornwall Council will do

-- Ensure that the tenant you find qualifies to occupy your property, assessing their eligibility and providing written authority to you
+- ensure that the tenant you find qualifies to occupy your property.
+Cornwall Council will assess their eligibility and provide written authority to you

 Shared Ownership homes are usually provided by housing associations.
 If you want to rent-out your property, you should go directly to the housing association to whom you pay your rent.
 They will be able to advise you on the restrictions and what you are, or are not able to do.